jaidenschembri/letterboxd-analysis/README.md

 - `reports/yearly_rating_trends.png` – Release-year volume vs. rolling-average sentiment.
 - `reports/language_rating_volume.png` – Rating volume and averages by original language.
 - `data/processed/` – CSV archives for processed tables and aggregations.

-## Portfolio Notes
-- Reference the "Project Highlights" and visuals above when showcasing results.
-- `progress_plan.md` captures the evolution of the work and can guide talking points during interviews.
-- Suggested follow-ups include user segmentation, TMDb/IMDb benchmarking, or turning the findings report into a blog post or slide deck.

 ## License & Credits
 This analysis uses Letterboxd data released under their terms of service.
 Ensure you comply with the data source license when publishing results.